clojure-interop/aws-api/README.md

-# AWS Client API Bindings for Clojure.
+# AWS API Bindings for Clojure.

 These bindings are created to simplify interaction with java classes from clojure.
 For each java class was created a separate namespace.